 - Restrict shipping to a specific area If you only deliver locally, it’s a good idea to prevent people from outside of your delivery area from ordering.
 Do this using a plugin like Postcode Based Order Restriction for WooCommerce, or simply list your local post codes using the built-in WooCommerce shipping zones.

 Get Building!
-How do you use “build your own” products in WooCommerce?
+How do you use WooCommerce build your own products?

 And there you have it!
-You now know everything about creating a WooCommerce build your own bundle page for your customers.
+You now know everything about creating a WooCommerce build your own product bundles page for your customers.
 Plus, you know doing this can be quick and easy using WooCommerce and the WooCommerce Product Table Plugin.

 We looked at the advantages of allowing the customer more freedom.
 We saw some examples of the kind of businesses that can benefit.
 Then we went through a step-by-step guide to setting up a fully functional “build your own" product website.